 In addition, don’t forget to ask about the various crowdfunding websites’ fees as well.

 For instance, GoGetFunding charges a fee of 4% to use its platform.

 Meanwhile, the fee for GoFundMe is 5%.
 These fees are simply deducted from the amount of money you receive.

 Also, the crowdfunding websites usually charge a credit card processing fee of nearly 3%.
 As long as you are prepared to absorb these costs, the money you end up generating from crowdfunding will likely be well worth the investment.

 How We Can Help

 We offer a wide range of tips and advice related to crowdfunding, a trend we have followed vigorously.
-We help our readers to figure out how to solve a certain crowdfunding issue or show them how other people have excelled at it.
+Idea Plotting helps readers figure out how to solve a certain crowdfunding issue or show them how other people have excelled at it.